 When should I get the flu shot?

-You can get your flu shot starting on September 1, 2021, at Physicians Immediate Care.
-Get your flu shot early to ensure you have immunity before October when the flu season begins.
+You can get your flu shot now, at Physicians Immediate Care.
 After getting the flu shot, it takes at least two weeks for the body to develop immunity, so we recommend getting your flu shot as early as you can.

 Where can I get my flu shot this year?